lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-02-Horse-race/README.md

 # 5. Print results
 ```

-For each step above (a bit too general), *try to detail a bit more the pseudo-code*.
+Each step above is too general, **try to detail a bit more this pseudo-code**.

 ## Make your computer speak :)

 Let's pimp our program and make our computer speak!
 For that you can use `say`.
-That is pretty cool :) Be creative and build custom messages.
+That is pretty cool 😊 Be creative and build custom messages 🐴🐴🐴🐴🐴🐴!